valueflows/vf-graphql/README.md

 ## Contributing

-The recommended way to contribute to this repo is via the `npm run dev` command.
+The recommended way to contribute to this repo is via the `npm run dev:schema` command (also run as part of `npm start`).
 This will watch the code for changes and run tests every time you save a file.
 It's best to do it this way as the errors from the GraphQL parser can be hard to track down- more frequent feedback means you will catch any errors sooner.